-Online searches for 'clean beauty' have soared in the last 10 years, seeing over a 600% increase.
+Online searches for 'clean beauty' have soared in the past few years.
 But does this term hold real meaning?
-Are we causing ourselves harm by using so-called toxic beauty products, or is this just a fear-mongering hoax used to gain sales revenue?
+Are we causing ourselves harm by using so-called toxic beauty products, or is this just a fearmongering hoax used to boost sales?

-In recent times, it seems we've become far more conscious of our effect on the planet and what we're putting into and onto our bodies.
-We want to know what the best eco-friendly subscription boxes are, which sulfate-free shampoos will transform your hair, and more of us than ever are looking for the best vegan beauty products.
+In recent times, it seems we've become far more conscious of our effect on the planet and, by extension, what we're putting into and onto our bodies.
+We want to know what the best eco-friendly subscription boxes are, which sulphate-free shampoos will transform our hair, and more of us than ever are looking for the best (opens in new tab)vegan beauty products.

 What is clean beauty?

-Clean beauty is an ambiguous term, but it generally means beauty products free from toxic ingredients deemed to be harmful to human beings or the planet.
-It’s often associated with green, organic, or natural beauty movements too.
+Clean beauty is an ambiguous term, but it generally means beauty products that are free from toxic ingredients deemed to be harmful to human beings or the planet.
+It’s often associated with green, organic or natural beauty movements too.
 The main problem with defining clean beauty is that it doesn’t really mean anything.
-There is no UK legislation behind the term clean beauty, so it’s impossible to legally answer this question.
+There is no legislation behind the term, so it’s impossible to legally pinpoint exactly what it is.

 Skincare ingredients to avoid

 Some clean beauty advocates argue that certain ingredients are potentially harmful to human beings or can cause illness.
 Below are some of the most common ingredients found in cosmetics that are believed to be harmful.

 - Aluminium Compounds

 Aluminum compounds explained

 Often found in antiperspirants, aluminum compounds “plug” the pores in the armpit to inhibit sweating.